-In November 2018, the license agreement was amended to extend the territorial rights beyond the United States and Canada.
-As consideration for the expanded territory we paid an up-front fee of \$0.3 million and will pay guaranteed minimum royalties equaling the greater of \$0.1 million or 20% of our Thiola net sales generated from outside of the United States during each calendar year.
+In November 2018, the license agreement was amended to remove all territorial restrictions on our license rights.
+As consideration for the expanded territory we paid an up-front fee of \$0.3 million and will pay guaranteed minimum royalties equaling the greater of \$0.1 million or 20% of our Thiola net sales generated outside of the United States during each calendar year.